jtrew89/Enterocytozoon-hepatopenaei-biogeography-project/README.md

 # Enterocytozoon-hepatopenaei-biogeography-project
-Fastq data for E. hepatopenaei from China and Thailand
+Fastq data for E. hepatopenaei from China and India